GatorSense/SPICE/README.md

 Alina Zare
 Electrical and Computer Engineering
-University of Missouri
+University of Florida
-327 Engineering Building West
-Columbia, MO 65211
-zarea@missouri.edu
+azare@ufl.edu

 This code uses QPC: Quadratic Programming in C (http://sigpromu.org/quadprog/index.html).
 The Quadratic Programming implementation can be downloaded here: http://sigpromu.org/quadprog/register.php?target=/quadprog/download.php and is free for academic/non-commercial use.
 If this code is used in any publications, the software must be referenced.

-% This product is Copyright (c) 2013
+% This product is Copyright (c) 2018
 % All rights reserved.